Login

 • Personalized and private hiking experience

-• Option to do full day of hiking or half day of hiking and half day of sightseeing
+• Option to do a full day of hiking, or a half day of hiking + a half day of sightseeing

 • Perfect for small groups of three to seven guests

-• Includes picnic-style lunch catered by La Bellavia Restaurant, drinks, and snacks.
+• Includes picnic-style lunch catered by Brandy’s Restaurant, drinks, and snacks

 • Difficulty: 3/5